ayushraanjan/TasksApp/README.md

 # TasksApp

-This app is a Simple To Do list app like Google Task Built on Django Framework.
+This app is a To Do list app like Google Task Built on Django Framework.
 It uses Django to render pages to the web browser.
 It works with sessions properly.

 # Files